-DEFI is a joint research team between INRIA Saclay Ile de France and Ecole Polytechnique
+DEFI was a joint research team between Inria Saclay Ile de France and Ecole Polytechnique, hosted by CMAP.

 Main Research Interests :

-The research activity of our team is dedicated to the design, analysis and implementation of efficient numerical methods to solve inverse and/or shape and topological optimization problems in connection with acoustics, electromagnetism, elastodynamics, and waves in general.
+The research activity of our team is dedicated to the design, analysis and implementation of efficient numerical methods to solve inverse and shape/topological optimization problems, eventually including system uncertainties, in connection with acoustics, electromagnetism, elastodynamics, diffusion, and fluid mechanics.

 - Theoretical understanding and analysis of the forward and inverse mathematical models, including in particular the development of simplified models for adequate asymptotic configurations.

 - The design of efficient numerical optimization/inversion methods which are quick and robust with respect to noise.
 Special attention will be paid to algorithms capable of treating large scale problems (e.g. 3-D problems) and/or suited for real-time imaging.

 - Propose new methods and develop advanced tools to perform uncertainty quantification for optimization/inversion.

 - Development of prototype softwares for specific applications or tutorial toolboxes.